 Quantification of mapped reads within the FR group identified 15.8 million total raw gene counts of which 20.3 ± 0.1k where unique genes.
 Fixation in ethanol modestly decreased counts to 14.2 million but had no effect on uniquely mapped genes (20.3 ± 0.1k).
-Fixation in formalin decreased total counts to 12.2 million (19.9k ± 0.1k genes detected) and 8.2 million (17.6k ± 0.3k genes detected) in 18F and 3F groups, respectively (Table S5).
+Fixation in formalin decreased total counts to 12.2 million (19.9k ± 0.1k genes detected) and 8.2 million (17.6k ± 0.3k genes detected) in 18F and 3F groups, respectively (Table S6).
 A total of 231 DEGs were identified in PB versus Con samples within the FR group.
-Fixation with ethanol slightly increased filtered DEGs (235), while use of formalin reduced them to 205 and 218 for 18F and 3F groups, respectively (Table 2).
-A list of all identified DEGs along with expression values can be found in Table S6.
+Fixation with ethanol slightly increased filtered DEGs (235), while use of formalin reduced them to 205 and 218 for 18F and 3F groups, respectively (Table 1).
+A list of all identified DEGs along with expression values can be found in Table S7.
 The degree of overlap in DEGs between FR and fixation groups demonstrated a fixation and time-in-formalin dependent decline.
-For instance, OH had 83.5% overlap with FR; whereas, 18F and 3F were even lower at 78.4 and 68.0% respectively (Table 2).
-The lists of DEGs overlapping with FR and associated expression values can be found in Table S7.
+For instance, OH had 83.5% overlap with FR, whereas 18F and 3F had 78.4% and 68.0% overlap, respectively.
+This decrease in overlap with time in formalin corresponded to an increase in the false negative DEGs, which were identified in FR but not in OH, 18F, or 3F.
+A clear pattern across groups was not apparent for false positive DEGs found in OH, 18F, or 3F and not FR.
+OH had 42 false positives compared to 61 in 3F and 24 in 18F (Table 1).
+The lists of DEGs overlapping with FR and associated expression values can be found in Table S8.

-Principal component analysis of all DEGs revealed distinct separation of samples by Con and PB treatments, followed by sample clustering by preservation group (FR, OH, 18F, 3F, DTAE, DQ, DP, NoD) (Fig. 4A).
-The OH group clustered nearest FR, while the 3F group clustered furthest from FR.
+Principal component analysis of all DEGs revealed distinct separation of samples by Con and PB treatments, followed by sample clustering by preservation group (FR, OH, 18F, 3F, DTAE, DQ, DP, and NoD) (Fig. 4A).
+The OH group clustered nearest FR, while the 3F group clustered farthest from FR.
 These results paralleled the DEG overlap data in that the OH group had the most DEGs in common with FR (83.5%), whereas 3F had the least (68.0%).
 Heatmap hierarchical clustering of all DEGs also showed a PB treatment effect with segregation of fixation groups in a pattern similar to the PCA plot.
 Despite differences across the fixation groups, a conservation in gene expression patterns was observed (Fig 4B).
 This observation was further supported by the high agreement in magnitude and direction of DEG fold changes across OH, 18F, and 3F relative to FR (R2: 0.979 – 0.993) (Fig. S1).